 - Ask a question: “Ever wondered…?” or “What would you do if…?”

 - Use a cliffhanger – Your next tip is to borrow a trick from soap operas and end the meta description with suspense: “You’ll never believe what happened next.”

-- Use keywords – If words in the users search query match any words in your title or description, these words will highlight, bringing even more attention to your listing.
+- Use keywords – If words in the user’s search query match words in your title or description, these words will be highlighted, bringing even more attention to your listing.

 Beefing up your meta description is an easy way to help your search listings stand out on Google.

 Have you ever done a search and found on the first page of SERPs two results that lead back to the same domain?
 It might look something like this: